Estimating WebRTC Video QoE Metrics Without Using Application Headers: Statement of Ethics

 \section{Statement of Ethics}

-The household network traces used in this paper are collected after obtaining approvals from our Institutional Review Board (IRB).
+The real-world network traces used in this paper are collected after obtaining approvals from our Institutional Review Board (IRB).
 We prioritize the protection of user privacy and take extensive measures to ensure it.
-Our deployment setup solely permits the collection of active measurement data from participants' homes; we can not monitor any user network traffic.
-Furthermore, we remove any personally identifiable information, such as physical address and demographics, before analyzing the data.
+Our deployment setup solely permits the collection of active measurement data from participants' homes; we can not monitor any user network traffic. {More specifically, the Raspberry Pi (RPi) devices used for this study are connected to the home router using a wired connection like any other device.
+We do not sit in the middle of the user device and the home router.} Additionally, we remove any personally identifiable information, such as physical address and demographics, before analyzing the collected data.

+{The network trace data that we make public corresponds to the VCA calls between the Raspberry Pi and the cloud endpoint.
+As an additional privacy measure, the IP addresses of both these endpoints have been hashed in the network traces as well as the JSON files obtained via {\tt webrtc-internals}}.
 The remaining datasets used in this paper are collected within controlled lab setting and do not pose any privacy-related issues.